Life Coaching And Counselling FAQs

 There are always a lot of questions when it comes to Life Coaching and Counselling.
 Below are answers to some of the most common questions we have received.
 There are obviously a lot more questions, so feel free to get in touch with us and ask away.

-Sessions take place in the comfort of your own home, at your workplace or we run clinic appointments in private consultation rooms in March, Cambridgeshire.
+Sessions take place at our comfortable, private consultation rooms in March, Cambridgeshire.

 Life Coaching or Counselling?